geojax/MythOS/README.md

 Always make sure to end your files with the linker line!
 (It must be surrounded by square brackets, [ and ])

 NEW!
-You can use \% to wait for the user to press enter in the middle of your writing.
+You can use \% (that is forward-slash + percent sign, in markdown looks like \\%) to wait for the user to press enter in the middle of your writing.
 Tip: Use at the beginning of new paragraphs so that players can easily see the new text pop up when they press enter.